FAQ

 - Can anyone start aikido?
 Yes!
 That is the great thing about Yoshinkan Aikido.
 Anyone, irrespective of age or background can train.
 We do not rely on body strength nor size, but emphasize movement, balance and timing.
 Morihei Ueshiba, the founder of modern aikido, and Gozo Shioda, one of his students and the founder of Yoshinkan Aikido, were both men of small stature yet were masters of the art.

 - Is there competition in Yoshinkan Aikido?
 In our style of aikido we stress cooperation and blending with our partner’s movements, physically and mentally.
-There is no competition, no winners and no losers.
+Aikido is not a sport, it has come from combat and the techniques should be respected and trained with that in mind.
+Sport and competition are good things in the right environment but do not fit with the self defensive ethos of aikido.

 - I am not very good at sports and have never done a martial art…will that be a problem?
 There is no need to worry.
 People with absolutely no experience in Yoshinkan Aikido are treated as complete beginners and taken through all the basic movements before moving on to advanced techniques.
 We provide a safe learning environment and teach how to train properly with an emphasis on minimizing injury.

 - Can I learn aikido for self-defense?
 Yes.
 Aikido is first and foremost a martial art.
 Aikido is famous as being a defensive based art, but that does not lessen the effectiveness of its techniques.
 In Yoshinkan Aikido there are hundreds of different techniques applied in various situations.
 We learn how to react differently depending on the attack.
 Strikes, counter strikes , locks and throws are all part of the regular curriculumn.
-Students also learn kiai, or vocal projection and mai, creating a safe distance between oneself and an attacker.
+Controlling space, vocal projection, learning to stare down an aggressor are all important non contact aspects of the training.
+If those techniques and strategies work we will avoid physical conflict and the need to apply aikido techniques.
 Yoshinkan Aikido is taught to both police men and woman as well as special response groups within the Tokyo Metropolitan Police.

 - Are weapons taught?
 Yes, but not to beginners.
 Weapons such as knife, staff and sword play a part in aikido, but we emphasise open handed aikido first.
 As you continue you will be exposed to more weapons and taught how to handle them and defend against them.